shellfire-dev/tutorial/README.md

 ## [swaddle] & build

-[swaddle] takes 'swaddling' and creates packages, package repositories and website content. [shellfire] provides a build system that can incorporate [swaddle] and combine it with [fatten].
+[swaddle] takes 'swaddling' and creates packages, package repositories and website content. [shellfire] provides a [build] system that can incorporate [swaddle] and combine it with [fatten].
+It also can do a lot more - [build] programs are just regular [shellfire] code, so you can incorporate whatever you want.
 To do this, we'll add some more structure to our project:-

 ```bash
 overdrive/